 Crispin Drummond, Treasurer

 Crispin says he never read at school, and – trained as a scientist – he didn’t understand what the fuss was about.
 Then he began reading for pleasure, as an escape from the various responsibilities of university, office life, and his family.
-Five years ago things came to a head when he left his job and bought a bookshop – P&G Wells, in College Street Winchester.
+Things came to a head when he left his job and bought a bookshop – P&G Wells, in College Street Winchester.
 There he permits himself to combine business with pleasure.

 Damon L. Wakes, Publicity Manager and Critique Group Moderator